hamzeh-pourshabanan/Box-Bike/README.md

 2. Create a new project and obtain your Mapbox API key.
 3. In the `gradle.properties` file, replace `MAPBOX_DOWNLOADS_TOKEN` with your Mapbox API key.

+## Contributions

+Contributions are always welcome!
+If you find any issues or want to enhance the app, feel free to open a pull request.